-Each dot in the chart below was a member of the Senate in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fulbright is shown as a purple triangle. (analysis methodology)
+Fulbright is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Fulbright was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - S. 2193 (93rd): A bill to provide for increased participation by the United States in the Asian Development Bank.

 - S.J.Res.
 222 (93rd): A joint resolution to provide for the appointment of Dr. Murray Gell-Mann as Citizen Regent of the Board of Regents of the Smithsonian Institution.

 - S.J.Res.
 221 (93rd): A joint resolution to provide for the reappointment of Dr. Caryl P. Haskins as Citizen Regent of the Board of Regents of the Smithsonian Institution.